satwikkansal/wtfpython/README.md

 If you have any wtfs, ideas or suggestions, please share.

-## Want to surprise your geeky pythonist friends?
+## Surprise your geeky pythonist friends?

-You can recommend wtfpython to your friends on Twitter and Linkedin by using these quick links,
+You can use these quick links to recommend wtfpython to your friends,

 [Twitter](https://twitter.com/intent/tweet?url=https://github.com/satwikkansal/wtfpython&hastags=python,wtfpython)
  | [Linkedin](https://www.linkedin.com/shareArticle?url=https://github.com/satwikkansal&title=What%20the%20f*ck%20Python!&summary=An%20interesting%20collection%20of%20subtle%20and%20tricky%20Python%20snippets.)